 Your doctor may prescribe antibiotics, bronchodilators, expectorants, or mucus-thinning medicines to treat bronchiectasis.

 Antibiotics are the main treatment for the repeated lung infections that bronchiectasis causes.
 Oral antibiotics often are used to treat these infections.

 For hard-to-treat infections, your doctor may prescribe intravenous (IV) antibiotics.
 These medicines are given through an IV line inserted into your arm.
 Your doctor may help you arrange for a home care provider to give you IV antibiotics at home.

 Your doctor may prescribe expectorants and mucus thinners to help you cough up mucus.

 Expectorants help loosen the mucus in your lungs.
 They often are combined with decongestants, which may provide extra relief.
 Mucus thinners, such as acetylcysteine, loosen the mucus to make it easier to cough up.

 For some of these treatments, little information is available to show how well they work.

 Drinking plenty of fluid, especially water, helps prevent airway mucus from becoming thick and sticky.
 Good hydration helps keep airway mucus moist and slippery, which makes it easier to cough up.

 CPT also is called physiotherapy (FIZ-e-o-THER-ah-pe) or chest clapping or percussion.
-This technique involves pounding your chest and back over and over with your hands or a device.
+This technique is generally performed by a respiratory therapist but can be done by a trained member of the family.
+It involves the therapist pounding your chest and back over and over with his or her hands or a device.
 Doing this helps loosen the mucus from your lungs so you can cough it up.